Recover for the Carelessness of Another Individual

 Receive a FREE Case Evaluation

 At Weinstein Legal, our phones are open 24 hours a day, 365 days a year.
 We have team members standing by ready to evaluate the facts of your case, for FREE, with no obligation.
-If you are looking to file a negligence claim in West Palm Beach or Fort Lauderdale Florida, contact Weinstein Legal to get started on your case today.
+If you are looking to file a negligence claim in Florida, contact Weinstein Legal to get started on your case today.
+With three offices, we are ready to represent plaintiffs throughout South and Central Florida: